ablyamitsaini/ewheelers_V9.1.1/readme.txt

 > Update labels updated time to cofiguration in case of import label file, admin update any individual label and new insertion
 > Admin can manually update labels json file.
 > Maintenance mode handling for API.
+> Performance optimization : Used labels from json file.